Early in the winter, successive storms sailed into Oregon. Frigid air stalled their advance and they dropped anchor in the Columbia River Gorge.

 As with most Northwest winters, celebration and trepidation held hands.
 We prepared for Christmas along with anticipating a new grandson’s arrival in January.

-Then suddenly, other family matters clouded the season’s tenor.
+Then suddenly, other family matters darkened the sky.
 My wife’s sister, Janet, suffered a right-brain hemorrhagic stroke on December 21st, the winter solstice.

 Her home is in San Miguel, Mexico.
 There, her husband is a resident at a care facility outside of town.
 He is incapacitated by Lewy Bodies disease.
 She looks after his affairs and supports him with regular visits.
 They have no children.